-Our family's obsession with Harry Potter goes back a lot of years.
-I think Katie was about 6 years old when I first read Harry Potter and the Philosopher's Stone to her, carefully editing as I read to take out any bits that I thought might be too scary.
+Our family’s obsession with Harry Potter goes back a lot of years.
+I think Katie was about 6 years old when I first read Harry Potter and the Philosopher’s Stone to her, carefully editing as I read to take out any bits that I thought might be too scary.
 As each new book was released we would buy it straightaway and I would read it aloud to her even though she was, by then, quite capable of reading it herself.
 After reading the book together she would then immediately re-read it herself multiple times.
-The theatre release of each movie was eagerly anticipated and then watched countless times on DVD.
-Rarely a day would go by in our home without some discussion about Harry Potter and his friends.

 You can imagine the excitement when Katie first learned that a Harry Potter theme park would be opening at Universal Studios in Orlando so a few days before she started grade 9 my husband flew down with her for a special father/daughter weekend at the Wizarding World of Harry Potter (WWOHP).
 She had been itching to go back ever since so she was ecstatic when she and Emma opened their present this past Christmas morning and discovered that it was a trip to Orlando for six nights.
 Now Emma and I would discover whether WWOHP was as amazing as Katie had described it to be.